ZivaVatra/SDAT/README.md

 ```

-The example above just prints hello world, but as noted in the comments, you have access to the temporary directory, the final destination folder and the name as defined when you called the function.
+The example above just prints "hello world" but as noted in the comments, you have access to the temporary directory, the final destination folder and the name as defined when you called the function.
 The file structure shows you how the layout looks, each page is suffixed 01/02/03/etc...
 There really is no limit to what you can do here, whatever is possible in Perl on your machine can be written here.

 ## Known methods of searching